andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-two.md

 its client_id, as described in Section 9.
 ```

-**New Term Alert** Are we a Confidential Client?
+🚨 **New Term Alert** 🚨 Are we a Confidential Client?
 Since there are two specifications we are working with, and one sits on top of the other, sometimes progressive disclosure fails and we are confronted with a term we haven't encountered before.
-If we head over to RFC 6749 and do a quick `Ctrl + f` for `confidential`, we will quickly discover the following:
+If we head over to [RFC 6749](https://tools.ietf.org/html/rfc6749) and do a quick `Ctrl + f` for `confidential`, we discover the following:

 ```
 2.1.
 Client Types